Unfair dismissal will become a day one right

 The dismissal must be for conduct, capability, a statutory bar or some other substantial reason which "relates to an employee".

 Regulations will specify what the initial period of employment is.
-The government's current preference is 9 months.
+An amendment has been proposed to the Bill to provide that this period must be between three and nine months from the day on which the employee starts work, with the actual period to be set out in regulations.
 Regulations may also specify where two or more periods of employment are to be treated as a continuous period for these purposes.

 The government has indicated it will be "a light-touch process"; as a starting point it "is inclined to suggest [the modified dismissal process] should consist of holding a meeting with the employee to explain the concerns about their performance (at which the employee could choose to be accompanied by a trade union representative or a colleague)".